Butterfly knife: Parts

-Bushing: A small barrel of steel included in the blade so the handles can be tightened without back and forth movement. the bushing is a highly precise element of modern balisong knives and require specialized tuning to function properly.
+Bushing: A small barrel of steel included in the blade so the handles can be tightened without back and forth movement.
+The bushing is a highly precise element of modern balisong knives and requires specialized tuning to function properly.

 Legal status

 The balisong has been outlawed in several countries, mainly due to its easy utility in crimes and its ability to be easily concealed for the same purpose.
 In some jurisdictions, its criminal use is considered a knife crime.